 With principal photography starting the next day on the Lace Two mini-series, what could be better than a day of pre-production shooting above a glacier in the French Alps?
 I'm on the right; behind me are DOP Johnny Coquillion and Director Billy Hale.

 HERE'S TO IT

 Pictures from those early days are are few, but this is one from 1970, on the set of Wuthering Heights at Shepperton.
-It was 3rd Asst Mike Murray's 21st birthday.
+We were gathered to celebrate the birth of a son to 3rd Asst Mike Murray.
 I look on from the very back while our boss, the wonderful Ted Lewis, pours Mike's bubbly.
 Among the throng are star Tim Dalton, Director Bob Fuest and DOP Johnny Coquillion.
 We were thawing out after weeks on the Yorkshire Moors.

 filming under pressure!